Designing Your Room for Your Needs

 White cabinets really brighten up the kitchen when paired with bright hanging lights over the sink and a backsplash of mosaic tiles.
 Picking appropriate lighting is as essential as any piece of furniture to create the proper mood and feel of the room.
 It’s important to note that buying an island to fit the center of the kitchen will allow you to choose the color and style that you want to create.
 As with the previous gray look, a white island matches this bright, sunny and casual style.
 Check out the custom-designed Amish kitchen island/work stations for quality that can’t be beat.

 If you want a more formal kitchen and are intent on using it for entertaining rather than family gatherings, you might want to consider dark wood cabinets.
 A white porcelain backsplash offsets the dark wood perfectly.
-In addition, if you have a large kitchen, you might consider purchasing a kitchen/dining room table, which will carry the theme into your dining room.
+In addition, if you have a large kitchen, you might consider purchasing a kitchen/dining room table and dining room chairs, which will carry the theme into your dining room.
 You can view our variety of Amish dining sets to enhance your space with the solid wood and Shaker feel.
 Don’t forget about the tile, which will highlight the formal appeal of your kitchen.
 Because the wood is so dark, you’ll need to ensure that the tile or wall covering will contrast just enough, without compromising the formal appeal of the room.

 Living Room Design Ideas